taran-kirill/dst/README.md

 # dst
 Housebuild design and development

-For all new chynages/bugfixes please create a new branch with the name starting "bugfix/-..." where "..." is title of your fix/change
+<p>For all new chynages/bugfixes please <strong>create a new branch</strong>
+with the name starting "bugfix/-..." where "..." is title of your fix/change